-Dr Letheren has been practicing Optometry in London for 29 years.
-She provides assessment and treatment for binocular problems, strabismus, amblyopia, learning disabilities, autism and sports vision as well as concussion, head injury, stroke, neuro-degenerative disease.
-Dr Cheryl is the former chief of optometry for TLC, the Laser Centre in London, Ontario (1995-2000).
+Dr. Letheren has been practicing Optometry in London for 29 years.
+She provides assessment and treatment for binocular problems, strabismus, amblyopia, learning disabilities, autism, and sports vision as well as a concussion, head injury, stroke, neurodegenerative disease.
+Dr. Letheren is the former chief of optometry for TLC, the Laser Centre in London, Ontario (1995-2000).
 She is a graduate of Western University in London, Ontario in physiology and has her Optometry degree from the University of Waterloo, which is the only English-speaking Optometry school in Canada.
-She did additional training at the school of Optometry in Philadelphia, Pennsylvania and earned her fellowship with the American Academy of Optometry in 1995.
-Currently Dr Cheryl is working on both her pediatric fellowship with COVD and her Neuro fellowship with NORA.
+She did additional training at the School of Optometry in Philadelphia, Pennsylvania, and earned her fellowship with the American Academy of Optometry in 1995.
+Currently, Dr. Cheryl is working on both her pediatric fellowship with COVD and her Neuro fellowship with NORA.

-Dr Letheren is a professional lecturer and has been interviewed for television and radio and writes articles for numerous publications and patient directed information in North America.
-Dr Cheryl consults for legal cases and provides expert evaluation for insurance companies.
+Dr. Letheren is a professional lecturer and has been interviewed for television and radio and writes articles for numerous publications and patient-directed information in North America.
+Dr. Letheren consults for legal cases and provides expert evaluation for insurance companies.
 She has been a member of the Board of the Association of Optometry of Ontario and has served on numerous committees.
-She also finds time to mentor optometry students, university students and entrepreneurial young women.
+She also finds time to mentor optometry students, university students, and entrepreneurial young women.

-Dr Cheryl is a proud mother of 3 adult children and so she is no longer found at the hockey arena or dance studio.
-She has 2 doggies and enjoys hiking, music, taking courses at Western, and travelling.
+Dr. Letheren is a proud mother of 3 adult children and so she is no longer found at the hockey arena or dance studio.
+She has 2 doggies and enjoys hiking, music, taking courses at Western, and traveling.